Joe Mazzulla wins 2025-26 NBA Coach of the Year

 Based on the choices of the media voters that were slipping out via podcasts, social media, or articles, Mazzulla's case quickly became more than a case.
 He was getting a ton of votes.

 Obviously, those voters had no idea what would happen just a few weeks after the regular season wrapped up.
-The Celtics were up 3-1 on the Sixers, but Joel Embiid's return and a lack of shot-making led to their eventual doom.
+The Celtics were up 3-1 on the Sixers, but a Joel Embiid return and a lack of shot-making resulted in their eventual doom.

 And Mazzulla is not void of blame.
 Anything but.
 His reluctance to test out different lineups, trust the bench guys, and switch up coverages was a big reason the Celtics fumbled away their lead.